Bachelor of Science, Major in Geography, Geo-spatial Information Sciences

 The Texas Higher Education Coordinating Board (THECB) marketable skills initiative is part of the state’s 60x30TX plan and was designed to help students articulate their skills to employers.
 Marketable skills are those skills valued by employers and/or graduate programs that can be applied in a variety of work or education settings and may include interpersonal, cognitive, and applied skill areas.

-The BS in in Geography, Geo-spatial Information Sciences is designed to provide graduates with the following marketable skills:
+The BS in Geography, Geo-spatial Information Sciences is designed to provide graduates with the following marketable skills:

 • GIS programming.

-• GIS & map design and analysis.
+• GIS and map design and analysis.

 • Ability to produce and interpret remotely sensed data.

-• Technical writing & statistical analysis.
+• Technical writing and statistical analysis.